pansift/p3/README.md

 > :warning: **You must run the script as the logged in user you with to monitor and not with a headless system or service account.**

-You can pre-stage populated `pansift_uuid.conf`, `pansift_token.conf`, and `pansift_ingest.conf` files (in the same staging directory as the downloaded or pre-positioned `Pansift.app` mentioned in the previous "Manual Claim" process).
-This is how you get PanSift to use an existing *claimed* bucket without any additional provisioning process.
+You can pre-stage populated `pansift_uuid.conf`, `pansift_token.conf`, and `pansift_ingest.conf` files (in the same staging directory as the downloaded or pre-positioned `Pansift.app`).
+PanSift then recognizes it has a full configuration and uses an existing *claimed* bucket without any additional provisioning process (other than an agent sync in the web dashboard).
 This is useful for mass-deployments to machines you have access to remotely via MDM (Mobile Device Management) or other orchestration software.

 1. Please remember that you must run the script as the user account you intend to implement RUM (Real User Monitoring) on and you must also have a full window session.
 2. If you do not have an existing bucket but you wish to use one for multiple agents (or want extra buckets for greater separation of agents) please [contact support](https://pansift.com/contact) for the *simple steps* to create a new 'holding' bucket including the requisite UUID, token, and URL.
 You can use an existing bucket if you have claimed one already.